-H Frame Photos - Return to H frame page
+H Frame Easel Photos - Return to H frame page - This is a page historical designs no longer made..

-My H frames had quite an evolutionary process, the problem when I first started designing them, was that I did not want to copy existing designs of other makers.
+My H Frames have had quite an evolutionary process, the problem when I first started designing them, was that I did not want to copy existing designs of other makers.
 Other makers have long runs using automatic machinery with specialized fittings, all designed to minimize manufacturing costs.
 I needed designs suited to a small workshop using off the shelf hardware.
 I also wanted them to fit a number of parameters, to be tall with good painting support, to fold yet be strong and stable.
-The first photos of this page show current designs, then a series of previous designs.
-If you see an old design and want it reproduced that can be done.
-I think that the design in the bottom left photo has a lot to be said for it and I may resurrect it.
+Most of the photos on this page are not current designs although I can make anything shown here..
+Last desigh Change was to delete the cross bar at the front.
+The bar was originally designed to stop the easel from tilting forward.
+When I started slotting the sides to retain the side braces, I continued to fit the front cross bar for some time, but it was cosmetic.

 Three HZ easels with trays - current design, economical to post.
 The outside easels are Vic Ash, the centre easel some dark red Karri I specially selected for a customer.